IU14/frameworks_and_languages_module/technical_report.md

             with conn:
                 #log.debug(f'Connected by ')
                 #while True:
-                    data = conn.recv(65535)  # If the request does not come though in a single recv/packet then this server will fail and will not composit multiple TCP packets.
+                    data = conn.recv(65535)  # If the request does not come through in a single recv/packet then this server will fail and will not composit multiple TCP packets.
 Sometimes the head and the body are sent in sequential packets.
 This happens when the system switches task under load.
                     #if not data: break
                     try:
                         request = parse_request(data)